 flow-next-interview by gmickel

-Interview user in-depth about an epic, task, or spec file to extract complete implementation details.
+Interview user in-depth about a spec, task, or spec file to extract complete implementation details.
 Use when user wants to flesh out a spec, refine requirements, or clarify a feature before building.
 Triggers on /flow-next:interview with Flow IDs (fn-1-add-oauth, fn-1-add-oauth.2, or legacy fn-1, fn-1.2, fn-1-xxx, fn-1-xxx.2) or file paths.

 Content & Writing